mdscheuerell/muti/README.md

 2.  their symbolic or discretized form (middle);
 3. MI values (solid line) and their associated threshold values (dashed line) at different lags (bottom).

-The significance thresholds are based on bootstraps of the original data.
+The significance thresholds are based on a bootstrap of the original data.
 That process is relatively slow, so please be patient if asking for more than the default `mc=100` samples.

 Examples
 --------